Brewers fans tailgate with pocket pancakes, polka and more

 The Brewers made more than 20,000 pancakes for the occasion.
 Those who showed up also got a shirt with a pocket perfect for storing pancakes.

-Brewers' manager Pat Murphy founded the pocket pancake, and it's been a craze for fans ever since.
-At this morning's tailgate, fans were also able to purchase Murphy's Maple Syrup.
+Brewers manager Pat Murphy founded the pocket pancake when he pulled a pancake out of his own pocket during a live interview, and it's been a craze for fans ever since.
+At Friday morning's tailgate, fans were also able to purchase Murphy's Maple Syrup.